agarrigu/dotfiles/README.md

 bash scripts/createsls.sh
 ```

-The first script figures out what package-manager you have and installs essential, fancy and neovim packages.
+The first script figures out what package manager you have and installs essential, fancy and neovim packages.
 The second creates soft links in `$HOME` to the configuration files in `$HOME/dotfiles`

 ### Notes

 The Telescope and Treesitter plugins tend to depend on very recent versions of Neovim.
-If Lazy pakcage manager gives you any trouble when running Neovim for the frist time its probably that.
+If Lazy package manager gives you any trouble when running Neovim for the frist time it's probably that.
 Try manually installing the latest Neovim release from github.